jeffsp/makefile_help/README.md

 ```
 # Example Invocation

 Here is the output from the 'help' target.
+Note that target3 help is not listed because it has no help text.

     $ make help
     target1             Target 1 help text